Hey there lovely creator!💕

 🤸♀️I might be jumping around a bit but hang in there with me!

 This week I really want to go back and expand on a fun, beautiful way of getting creative that’s been around for centuries!
-Mandala art can be done in so many ways and previously I went over how you can paint them using those fun dotting/dabbers in my first week of #ArtProject52 but of course that’s not the only way!
+Mandala art can be done in so many ways and previously I went over how you can paint them using those fun dotting/dabbers in part 1 but of course that’s not the only way!

 During my Creatively Fit training I am going through, under the lovey Whitney Freya and her team of coaches, we had an exercise Creatively Fit Coach Angela Murray showed us I thought was just so fun and simple to do that I really wanted to share it with you all.